Tips to keep your resume updated

 Are you still using your resume from four years ago?
-If so, follow these five tips to update your resume.
+If so, follow these five tips for a comprehensive resume update.

 When was the last time you had a chance to update your resume?
 Was it a different season?
 Was your hairstyle still in fashion?
 Not sure?
 Oh boy.

-“You should update your resume every six to 12 months to add new skills and experiences,” says Monster career expert Vicki Salemi.
+Heed this resume advice from Monster career expert Vicki Salemi: “You should update your resume every six to 12 months to add new skills and experiences.”
 But the truth of the matter is, most people shelve their CVs once they're comfortably employed, letting them gather dust.
 If this is you, it's safe to say you need an updated resume in order to be a top contender in your quest for a sweet new job.

 Plus, if you haven’t revised your resume in a while, you probably have some stuff on there that dates you or makes you look stale.
 And with recruiters spending about six seconds viewing a resume, you can’t afford to be anything less than sparkling.

-These five quick “spring cleaning” moves ensure that your resume will be a strong contender when it reaches the desk of a recruiter, and better yet, a hiring manager.
-So, isn’t it time you freshened things up a bit?
+These five quick “spring cleaning” resume tips help ensure that you will be a strong contender when your resume is reviewed by a recruiter, and better yet, a hiring manager.

 1. Start with the look and lingo